Avicii Arena: History

 Globen was inaugurated on 19 February 1989 after a construction period of less than three years.

-The first major events were Melodifestivalen, the Ice Hockey World Championships and the Men's European Volleyball Championships.
+The first major events were Melodifestivalen 1989, the 1989 Ice Hockey World Championships and the Men's European Volleyball Championships.

-In 2009, the naming rights to the Stockholm Globe Arena were officially acquired by Swedish telecommunications company Ericsson, and it became known as the Ericsson Globe.
+In 2009, the naming rights to the Stockholm Globe Arena were acquired by Ericsson, and it became known as the Ericsson Globe.

-In 2021, it was announced that the arena would be renamed the Avicii Arena in honour of the late Swedish DJ Avicii, who died in 2018.
+In 2021, the arena was renamed Avicii Arena after Avicii, who died in 2018.
 To commemorate the new name, the Royal Stockholm Philharmonic Orchestra recorded a performance of the Avicii song "For a Better Day", with vocals provided by fourteen-year-old Swedish singer Ella Tiritiello.

-In June 2022, it was decided to renovate and modernize the arena throughout 2024, with a view of hosting the 2025 IIHF World Championship (which is to be jointly held in Sweden and Denmark) and as part of the unclear Stockholm bid for the 2030 Winter Olympics.
-After the scheduled reopening at the start of 2025, the neighboring Hovet arena is scheduled to be demolished and the site is to become part of the new district of Soderhov.
-In July 2023, it was announced that the NCC company had received the contract for the renovation.
-In 2027, the arena will host the group phase matches for the FIBA Women's EuroBasket.
+In 2024, a $92 million modernization, overseen by NCC and led by HOK with C.F.
+Møller Architects and schlaich bergermann was implemented.
+Upgrades included a retractable acoustic ceiling with reflective panels, new premium hospitality spaces and the introduction of gondola seating.
+The arena reopened in February 2025.